jscarlton/hyde-x/README.md

 Hyde-X
 ======

 My updates to the Hyde-X theme for Hugo.
+It's very much a work-in-progress.

 Original readme follows:

 Enhanced port of the Jekyll "[Hyde](https://github.com/poole/hyde)" theme to the [Hugo](http://gohugo.io) site generator.
 Check below for a list of enhancements.